bvieira/gitlabels/README.md

 # gitlabels

-Sync git labels on projects from an organzation or an user
+Create, update and/or remove labels from one or more repositories of an organization or user

 ## Getting Started